somniumcaeruleumKonkuk/opensw23-LSJ/README.md

 # Hello World!
-- This repository is for the homework of my university.
+- This repository was my homework of my university.
 - This is a tensorflow implementation of the paper [Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising](http://www4.comp.polyu.edu.hk/~cslzhang/paper/DnCNN.pdf)
 - Original Code: https://github.com/wbhu/DnCNN-tensorflow
     - Because the original code is outdated, I fixed several part of the codes for new versions.